abdelmaiza/JavaeeSpringBootAngular/README.md

 The type of Angular form that we're setting up is a reactive form.
-Angular provides two form techniques; one is the reactive form, the other is the template-driven form
+Angular provides two form techniques; one is the reactive form, the other is the template-driven form </br>

+npm install bootstrap@4.0.0-beta.2 --save </br>
+npm install @angular-devkit/core --save </br>
+npm install express-http-proxy --save </br>
+node server.js